 Washington Post Teacher of the Year Award

-Each year, the Washington Post recognizes teachers who exemplify excellence in their profession.
+The Washington Post Teacher of the Year Award aims to celebrate educators who go the extra mile for their students and demonstrate creativity in providing quality instruction that substantively improves the way children learn in classrooms.
 In addition to recognizing excellence in teaching, the goal of the Washington Post Teacher of the Year Award has also been to has been to contribute to improvements in education in the Washington Metropolitan area.

 Tiana Haile